-We’re at the midpoint of the year: Are you halfway through your financial New Year’s resolutions?
+We’ve reached the midpoint of the year.
+Are you halfway through your financial New Year’s resolutions?

-Many of us think we are, but quick checks prove we have some work ahead of us to meet financial goals by next January.
+Some of us might think we are, but quick checks can prove we have work ahead of us to meet financial goals by the end of the year.

-Follow these eight easy steps for a thorough midyear financial checkup:
+Follow these steps for a thorough midyear financial checkup:

 1. Review your goals

-Your money should always be working toward something.
+Your money should always work toward something.
 If you set a financial goal at the beginning of the year, now is the time to check your progress.

-For example, if your goal was adding $1,800 to your savings account this year, you should already be $900 toward your goal.
+For example, if your goal was to add $1,800 to your savings account this year, you should already have socked away $900.
 If you’re not there, make a plan to catch up.

 If you don’t have a goal yet, it is not too late to make one.
 Besides adding to savings, other goals might include:

 Once you have a goal, start tracking it.
-A pencil (with eraser) and paper may do, but online tools are available, too.
+A pencil and paper may do, but online tools are available, too.
 For example, software like YNAB (short for "You Need A Budget") can help you achieve financial goals by monitoring your spending and setting budgets.

 2. Check on your investments